bakunjin/Rebel-AI/README.md

 **No licenses restricting speech.
 No centralized data collection.
 No bosses.
 Just open knowledge, creative freedom, and the power to build without permission.**

+🚩 Join the resistance.
+Fork the system.
+Build Rebel AI.